davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     $ gh auth setup-git
     ```

-9. That should set you up for authentication to github.
-We can start our homework.
+9. We should be set up for git!
+Occasionally, a push/pull will require you to enter the authentication token again, so don't lose it!

-10. For each assignment, the initial push may still require you to login using this access token as your password, so make sure you don't lose it!
-(You cannot recover it if you do!)

 #### Our First C Program